tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-angularjs-vs-knockout-validation-3.md

     };
 });
 ```
 The comments tell the story.
-I&#8217;ve limited this directive to be used as an attribute and only on an element that has an ng-model defined.
+I've limited this directive to be used as an attribute and only on an element that has an ng-model defined.
 The value of the ceiling-validate attribute will be available in the local scope as a read-only attribute.
 The linking function initializes the behavior for the element, adding validity checks to the $parsers and $formatters pipelines.

 When I enter a ceiling and then an integer, the integer is validated against that ceiling.
 When I modify the ceiling value, the integer value is re-validated against that new ceiling value.

 ## Simple Knockout Validation

-Knockout does not have validation cooked in the way Angular does, but the [Knockout Validation][5] project on github provides a comparable set of features (and it was the first google search result for &#8216;knockout validation&#8217;).
-The library provides two options for defining validation, either as &#8220;extends&#8221; calls directly in on the observable properties on models/viewmodels or as HTML5 attributes.
+Knockout does not have validation cooked in the way Angular does, but the [Knockout Validation][5] project on github provides a comparable set of features (and it was the first google search result for &#8216;knockout validation').
+The library provides two options for defining validation, either as “extends” calls directly in on the observable properties on models/viewmodels or as HTML5 attributes.

 ### Knockout Simple Validation Example

 Full source available at [Knockout/SimpleValidation.html][6].

-To compare with the Angular method, I&#8217;ll be configuring the validation library to work like the method above.
-I&#8217;ll be using HTML5 attributes to define the validation and include the same text and integer values for sample fields.
+To compare with the Angular method, I'll be configuring the validation library to work like the method above.
+I'll be using HTML5 attributes to define the validation and include the same text and integer values for sample fields.

 ```html
 <!DOCTYPE html>